hyperborean72/service-logger/README.md

+The project for the TaskData, St Petersburg, former employer

-The purpose of the ServiceLogger is to provide detailed information during SOAP service-based server intercourse in environment where several SOAP based services run on server on several nodes and consumed from any IP on the web.
+The purpose of the ServiceLogger is to provide detailed information during SOAP service-based client-server interaction in environment where several SOAP services are run on the server located on several nodes and consumed from any IP on the web.
 It is implemented as Spring component (of service type) that implements javax.xml.ws.handler.soap.SOAPHandler and extracts detailed information from SOAP context and request headers like IP address and SSO of the person that sent request, SOAP service and web method names, request body and status etc